A Perfect Day in Henry County

 There’s always time for wine!

 As we headed home, we saw a sign for Belgian Horse Winery and of course had to stop!
-The winery is on a beautiful piece of property surrounded by several farms.
-Currently, the inside tasting room is closed, but there is a walk-up window at the back of the building, so it is easy to order.
+The winery is a beautiful piece of property surrounded by several farms.
+Currently (2020), the inside tasting room is closed, but there is a walk-up window at the back of the building, so it is easy to order.
 The wines seemed to run a little on the sweet side, and the one I tried “Springtime Puppy” was a delicious option.

 If wine isn’t your thing, Belgian Horse Winery also has a nice selection of local beers and even a few ciders for sale – something for everyone.
 Food isn’t offered, but I did see a few groups bringing their own food – even pizza from the nearby Pizza King.
 I believe they also sometimes have food trucks on site.